ojas-kanotra/pwn.college_ojas/6_Practicing_Piping.md

 ```

 ### New Learnings
-- A FIFO is a special kind of file that acts like a pipe, but you create it yourself and it stays on your filesystem until you delete it.
+- **What a FIFO Is**: A FIFO (named pipe) is a special filesystem entry that behaves like a pipe but has a persistent name (created with `mkfifo`).
-- You can make one using the command mkfifo my_pipe.
-This creates a named pipe called "my_pipe".
-- When you list files (ls -l), the FIFO shows a "p" at the start of its permissions (e.g., prw-r--r--) instead of a dash (-) like normal files.
-- FIFOs let processes communicate by writing to and reading from the pipe file, much like a direct channel.
-- The key thing: FIFOs block operations until both writing and reading ends are connected.
-If you try to write but no one is reading, the write waits; if you try to read but no one is writing, the read waits.

-Unlike regular files, FIFOs:

-- Lose the data as soon as it's read (no persistent content).
-- Automatically synchronize communication between processes (readers and writers wait for each other).
-- Can be used to build complex data flows and support multiple writers and readers.
+- **Creation and Identification**: Create one with `mkfifo /tmp/flag_fifo`. `ls -l` shows a leading `p` in the permission string for FIFOs.
+- **Blocking Behavior**: Reads and writes block until both ends are connected—writers wait for readers and vice versa.
+- **Transient Data**: Data sent through a FIFO is not stored persistently; it is consumed by readers and disappears.
+- **Use Cases**: Useful for coordinating between two processes (e.g., producer writes into FIFO, consumer reads from it) without temporary files.

 ### References
 None